pedrocalorio/LaptimeSimOCP/README.md

 The function generate_track_from_telemetry is responsible to do all the processing in which the track curvature, x, y and yaw_angle variables are going to be found

+### Initial Guess

+For this kind of simulation, an initial guess is required and this is defined in the function fnGetInitialEstimate.
+It can be defined as 'PreSim' in which the software is going to calculate a relatively poor initial guess and the optimizer might need more time until convergence or the other option is to used 'Load', in which the optimizer will use a previous completed simulation as initial guess.
+This can really speed up the process

+In general, if you are simulating a track for the first time, it is recommended to use the PreSim Otherwise, you should use Load options because it will significantly reduce time.

 ### Define what type of laptime simulation to run

 This program solves the minimum time of a given vehicle on a given track.
 However,